 - 19-1.
 PURPOSE.
 The purpose of this rule is to provide a means by which grievances of employees or employee organizations may be considered, discussed and resolved at the level closest to their point of origin.
 The grievance procedure provided for in this rule does not apply to the review of employee disciplinary matters which subject is treated in Rule 20 hereof. - 19-2.
 DEFINITION.
-For the purpose of this rule, a grievance is a dispute concerning the interpretation or application of any provision of the city's Employer-Employee Relations Resolution, or any provision of this resolution or any departmental rule governing personnel practices or working conditions, with the exception of matters excluded by Section 19-3. - 19-3.
-MATTERS EXCLUDED FROM GRIEVANCE PROCEDURE.
+For the purpose of this rule, a grievance is a dispute concerning the interpretation or application of any provision of the City's Employer-Employee Relations Resolution, or any provision of this resolution or any departmental rule governing personnel practices or working conditions, with the exception of matters excluded by Section 19-3. - 19-3.
+MATTERS EXLUDED FROM GRIEVANCE PROCEDURE.
 The following subjects are excluded from the grievance procedure provided for herein: - (a) The review of employee disciplinary matters, which is treated in Rule 20 hereof. - (b) All matters subject to impasse procedure, provided in the Employer-Employee Relations Resolution. - 19-4.
 SUBMISSION OF GRIEVANCES.
-Any individual employee or recognized employee organization shall have the right to present a grievance. - If two (2) or more employees have essentially the same grievance and report to the same supervisor, they may, and if requested to do so by the city, must jointly or collectively present and pursue their grievance. - If a grievance is alleged by three (3) or more employees, the group shall, at the request of the city, appoint one of such employees to speak for the group. - 19-5.
+Any individual employee or recognized employee organization shall have the right to present a grievance. - If two (2) or more employees have essentially the same grievance and report to the same supervisor, they may, and if requested to do so by the City, must jointly or collectively present and pursue their grievance. - If a grievance is alleged by three (3) or more employees, the group shall, at the request of the City, appoint one of such employees to speak for the group. - 19-5.
 GRIEVANCE PROCEDURE.
 The grievance procedure shall consist of the following steps, each of which must be completed prior to any request for further consideration of the matter unless otherwise provided herein: - Step 1.
 Informal Discussion (optional).
 If an employee feels that he has a grievance, as defined in Section 19-2, he may request a meeting with his immediate supervisor within ten (10) days after the employee becomes aware or reasonably should have become aware of the subject matter of the grievance.
 The immediate supervisor, within ten (10) days of such request, shall meet with the employee when so requested and discuss the grievance in an effort to clarify the issue and work toward a cooperative settlement or resolution of the dispute.
-The immediate supervisor shall present, verbally or in writing, his decision to the employee within ten (10) days from the time of the informal discussion. - Step 2.
-Formal Procedure.
-Immediate Supervisor.
-If the grievance is not settled through informal discussion, or if the employee elects not to invoke his right to informal discussion, the employee may formally submit a grievance to his immediate supervisor within ten (10) days following the decision pursuant to informal discussion, or in the event the employee does not elect to invoke his right to informal discussion, within ten (10) days after the occurrence which gives rise to the grievance or after the employee becomes aware or reasonably should have been aware of the subject matter of the grievance.
-Such submission shall be in writing, stating the nature of the grievance and a suggested solution or requested remedy.
-Within ten (10) days after receipt of the written grievance, the immediate supervisor shall meet with the employee.
-Within ten (10) days thereafter written decision shall be given the employee by the immediate supervisor.
+The immediate supervisor shall present, verbally or in writing, his decision to the employee within ten (10) days from the time of the informal discussion.

-MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT D - MODIFICATIONS TO PERSONNEL RULE 19
+MARINE SAFETY MANAGEMENT ASSOCIATION EXHIBIT D - MODIFICATION TO PERSONNEL RULE 19